 Bubbles of hydrogen gas are generated from the reaction of water with an aluminum-gallium composite.
+Movies of the reaction are available online.

 "We don't need any energy input, and it bubbles hydrogen like crazy.
 I've never seen anything like it," said UCSC Chemistry Professor Scott Oliver.
 Oliver and Bakthan Singaram, professor of chemistry and biochemistry, are corresponding authors of a paper on the new findings, published February 14 in Applied Nano Materials.